Van Hove singularities in stabilizer entropy densities: Conclusions

 By mapping the stabilizer purity to an effective dispersion relation defined on the Bloch sphere, we established a correspondence between the geometry of quantum states and the statistical structure of magic.
 The singularities emerge at saddle points of this dispersion, where the topology of the intersection between the $\ell_2$ and $\ell_{2\alpha}$ spheres changes, and are analytically captured by a logarithmic divergence of the probability density near the critical value $n_c = 2^{1-\alpha}$.
 We derived the exact form of the probability density function for the case $\alpha = 2$, confirmed the logarithmic behavior through analytical asymptotics and numerical simulations, and computed the exact mean stabilizer Rényi entropy for one qubit.
 In practice, the observed divergencies in the magic density imply that, drawing states uniformly at random, most states will have magic similar to that of the $\ket{H}$-states -- a class of states useful for quantum computation.
 Extending the analysis to higher-dimensional Hilbert spaces, we showed that such divergencies disappear for $d \ge 3$, in accordance with the general theory of densities of states in solids.

-Beyond the geometric interpretation of the probability densities, we also identified a direct physical meaning of the stabilizer purity for one-qubit systems: the linear stabilizer entropy quantifies an \emph{incompatibility deficit}, measuring the reduction in non-commutativity with respect to Pauli observables.
+Beyond the geometric interpretation of the probability densities, we also identified a direct physical meaning of the stabilizer purity for multiqubit systems: the linear stabilizer entropy quantifies an \emph{incompatibility deficit}, measuring the reduction in non-commutativity with respect to Pauli observables.
 This connects non-stabilizerness to one of the fundamental aspects of quantum mechanics, the incompatibility of measurements.
-We leave to future works the connection of this notion with the non-stabilizerness in multiqubit systems.

 Taken together, these results demonstrate that the statistical structure of magic reflects the underlying geometry of quantum state space, and that singularities in its Haar distribution encode transitions between distinct geometric regimes of incompatibility.